shibatch/tlfloat/CODE_OF_CONDUCT.md

   * Providing in-kind equipment, services, and software necessary to run the project
   * Providing any other items needed for the project

+* Project members strive to promote the awareness that organizations that benefit from the commercial use of open source or free software should voluntarily and actively offer to contribute to the projects, not wait until they are asked to do so by the projects.

 * Project members strive to promote that companies should give high recognition to their members who contribute to open source or free